Mehammed Mack

 Biography

 Mehammed Amadeus Mack earned his doctorate in French and comparative literature from Columbia University, where he completed a dissertation titled "Immigration and Sexual Citizenship: Gender, Sexuality, and Ethnicity in Contemporary France."
 His first book, Sexagon: Muslims, France, and the Sexualization of National Culture, was released from Fordham University Press in January 2017, and earned honorable mention prizes from the Arab-American Book Awards in the nonfiction category and from The Association for Middle East Women's Studies (AMEWS).
 His next book project focuses on dystopian visions of a European future in which the continent has been overrun by immigrants.
-It is tentatively titled "Eurabia: Reverse Crusades and Counter-colonization in European Culture."
+It is tentatively titled "Eurabia: Reverse Crusades and Counter-colonization in French Culture," and is under contract at the University of Minnesota Press.

 Mack worked as a journalist at the LA Weekly prior to entering academia.
 He loves tennis, gardening, electronic music and snow sports.